fourier-space/Computing-2-Applications/README.md

 Install this extension.

-Once your workspace is set up (below), you will need to do the following for each project:

-Install the Mocha node extension.
-    Type into the command line:
-`npm install --save-dev mocha fast-check`

-You'll notice we've also installed *fast-check*, which is a property based testing library that we will be using here too.

-each project with tests will need a `.mocharc.json` file to let it know which tests to select.
+Each project with tests will need a `.mocharc.json` file to let it know which tests to select.
 Once your workspace is set up.
 I use the following template.
 ````